microsoft/live-share/docs/collab-vs.md

 - Full intellisense, fixers, and other advanced editing features are only available to C#, ASP.NET languages/markup, HTML, CSS, JavaScript, and TypeScript. ([Vote on the languages/platforms you want!](https://github.com/Microsoft/project-cascade/issues/12))
 - The undo and redo stacks are currently combined across all participants ([Up-vote](https://github.com/Microsoft/project-cascade/issues/7))
 - Participants are not able to use the Task Runner Explorer or see its output ([Up-vote](https://github.com/Microsoft/project-cascade/issues/18))
+    - However, participants can use a shared terminal / command prompt to run CLI commands.
+See [shared terminals](#shared-terminals-command-prompts).

 ## Collaborative Debugging
 Project Cascade's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.